TonyBorovyk/AudioStore.app/README.md

 ## Roadmap

-- Create database with many songs
+- Create a database with many songs
-- Create function which will allow to create and connect the room
+- Create a function that will allow to create and connect to the room
-- Create RESTful system
+- Create a RESTful system
-- Create convinient design
+- Create a convenient design

 ## Authors and acknowledgment